Cuda-Chen/cuda-chen.github.io/_posts/lenet-99.md

 ## Let's fine tuning!
 > You can get the code from [my repo](https://github.com/Cuda-Chen/flux-lenet).
+>

+As such, hypermeter tuning plays a crucial role in machine learning model development.
+Though the LeNet implementation of Flux.jl can achieve 98% top-1 accuracy, I still want to try whether I can break the limits.
+What's more, by experimenting fine tuning, I can attain the knowledge which parameters plays the major role in certain task.
 ### batch size
 ### learning rate
 ### regularizer